hsemple/pythongis_tutorials/docs/source/object_oriented_programming.rst

 ===========================================================

-In this module, we will look at the meaning of the term object oriented programming as well as critical concepts associated with paradign.
+In this module, we will look at the meaning of the term object oriented programming.
+We will also define some of the basic concepts associated with object oriented programming.

-Much of programming these days is object oriented programming, therefore understanding this approach to programming is critical for deciphering the spatial and other Python libraries you will come across.
-It is also the style you will adopt when coding.
+Much of programming these days is dominated by the object oriented programming paradignm.
+Therefore, understanding this approach to programming is critical for deciphering the many Python libraries you will come across.
+When working with different Python libraries, you will soon notice that they all follow the same stype.
+FOr example, they all have classes which serve as templates for producing objects that represent different aspects of the program.
+Objects are pre-programmed to perform specific actions, so much of object oriented programming is understanding how different objects in a library are related to each other, instantiating the objects,  and manipulating them via code to achieve the goals of the program.

 |